hydephp/develop/docs/creating-content/static-pages.md

 The Hyde website ([hydephp.com](https://hydephp.com/)) uses both Markdown and Blade pages.
 The homepage for example, is a Blade page and uses a bunch of custom HTML.

 A great example of a Markdown page can be found at [hydephp.github.io/portfolio-demo](https://hydephp.github.io/portfolio-demo), you can see the [page source here on GitHub](https://github.com/hydephp/portfolio-demo/blob/master/_pages/index.md).

+## Bonus: Creating HTML Pages

+If you have an already created HTML page, simply drop it into the `_pages` directory and Hyde will copy it over as it is into the `_site` directory.
+Like all other Hyde pages, the page will show up in the navigation menu using a title parsed from the filename.